-Children are not allowed to bring mobile phones into school.
-Should a child have a mobile phone in school, the child's parents will be contacted and the phone kept in the office, until their parent or guardian can come to collect the device.
+Children are allowed to bring mobile phones into school if they are walking to and from school on their own, for safety.
+Their phone should be handed to their class teacher and locked away until the end of the day.
+The class teacher will hand it back to them on leaving.
 Adults are not to use phones inside the school building without the express permission of the Headteacher.